unovafr/Godot-Orbit-Camera/README.md

-# How to use it
+# Godot Orbit Camera

+This plugin adds an OrbitCamera node in the Godot Editor.

+# Usage

+## In the Editor
+1. Enable OrbitCamera plugin in Project Settings > Plugins
-- Add Root Spatial Node (Use to rotate camera) into current scene
+2. Add Spatial node (used for rotating the camera) into current scene
-- Add OrbitCamera as children into Spatial Node
+3. Add OrbitCamera as a child of the Spatial node
-- Select Root Spatial Node into OrbitCamera script in Inspector
+4. Set *Anchor Node* property of OrbitCamera to the Spatial node

+## Controls (Mouse)
+- Hold Left Mouse Button to orbit around the *Anchor Node*
+- Mouse scroll wheel to change the distance to *Anchor Node*

+## Controls (Touch)
+- Single touch drag to orbit around the *Anchor Node*
+- Pinch gesture to change the distance to *Anchor Node*